xiix0/scam/README.md

-Don't look now, but the man in the moon is laughing at you.
+Long life is in store for you.